amamante/camia_AmanteNarca/README.md

 - Menu Navigation System

 ## How to Run the Program
-1. Install Python
+1. Make sure Python is installed
-2. Download the project files
+2. Place all files in the same folder
-3. Open terminal or command prompt
+3. Open terminal / command prompt
 4. Run:
-   python main.py

 ## Sample Output